Tiaki TaiaoTe Taiao is critical to the sustenance of life. All animals and humans require all environments to exist and be healthy.

 The key platforms to this kaupapa are in the planting programmes and the ongoing restoration of the lake, fauna and flora of Rangitoto island.

 The Moawhitu Restoration Project is a joint venture between Ngāti Koata, DOC and our funders to establish native plantings around the shores of the lake at Moawhitu on Rangitoto.
 The aim is to restore the natural habitats of fish and bird species on Rangitoto, and clean the lake of pollutants.
 Every year there are a number of planting trips planned and we are always calling for volunteers.
-If you are interested in being part of this very vital kaupapa at any stage then please don’t hesitate to contact our Environmental Manager Alice Woodward Alice@ngatikoata.com
+Please contact the office if you are interested in participating in any upcoming trips.

 Kotahitanga mo Te Taiao Alliance